 Start with rinsing with generous amounts of warm water and a cleanser specifically designed for the face (even if you’re shaving something other than the face).
 That will not only help clean the skin of pore-clogging dirt and debris but it will also make the hair up to 25% more elastic, easing the hair out of its follicle (so you won’t really need a “lift and cut” razor blade system) and making it easier to cut.

 Think twice about using a pre-shave oil.
 Although they can be good for increasing the lubrication of the skin, if the oil is too heavy it can clog pores and help create circumstances favorable for razor bumps.
 Read the ingredient list carefully and if necessary use sparingly.

 You also want to use a really good shave product to properly lubricate and cushion the shaving area.
+You should also consider using a shave brush for a more effective lather.
 Let it sit on the skin for a minute or so before starting to shave.